OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The ``to_shallow_dict()`` method is similar to ``to_dict()`` in that it unpacks a tokenizable into a ``dict`` format,
-but a shallow dict is *not recursive* and only unpacks the top level of the GufeTokenizable.
-Anything nested deeper is represented by
+but a shallow dict is *not recursive* and only unpacks the top level of the ``GufeTokenizable``.
-the inner objects' GufeTokenizable.
+Anything nested deeper is represented by the inner objects' GufeTokenizable.

 .. code-block:: python